-During the course of the experiment a number of smaller experiments and reconstructions took place in order to cast someon specific aspects of Mesolithic life.
+During the course of the experiment a number of smaller experiments and reconstructions took place in order to cast some light on specific aspects of Mesolithic life.
 All the tools and materials used during the experiment were accurate reconstructions based upon excavated archaeological material and one of the major aspects of the experiment was to test the effectiveness of these tools and whether our modern assumptions about their use were practical.
 To this end the group took part in a large number of activities that would have played a fundamental role in Mesolithic life.
-These included food harvesting (fishing, hunting and foraging), food preparation (skinning, smoking and cooking), lodging (creation of shelters and other buildings), building (rawhide and log canoe ), producing cordage and adhesives (making birch and from grasses et cetera), making clothing (sleeping gear and other clothes from fur, and textiles), tanning (making leather from and cow hides), and finally (bathing and waste disposal).
+These included food harvesting (fishing, hunting and foraging), food preparation (skinning, smoking and cooking), lodging (creation of shelters and other buildings), boat building (rawhide and log canoe construction), producing cordage and adhesives (making birch bark tar and rope from grasses et cetera), making clothing (sleeping gear and other clothes from fur, leather and textiles), tanning (making leather from fish and cow hides), and finally hygiene (bathing and waste disposal).
 These activities constituted the core of the experiment and required extensive teamwork, management and cooperation.

 A core of between four and five re-enactors and experimental archaeologists lived full time at the Stone Age Park for three months.
 They were supplemented by a number of others who came in for a period of hours or days as required.
 The group consisted of people of all ages and many nationalities including people from Denmark, Norway, England and Italy.
 One specific challenge that the participants faced was living in very close proximity to one another with very little privacy for an extended period of time; a problem necessitated by Mesolithic living.
 The group overcame these problems extremely effectively and with great professionalism—regularly integrating new members into the experiment conditions.